Brown Sugar Sandwich Cookies Recipe

 Brown Sugar Sandwich Cookies

-The second important thing to be (particularly) mindful of is the baking time.
-You want the cookies to bake until they are beautifully golden, particularly on the bottom edges where the cookies meet the baking sheet.
-Don't turn your back, cookies this thin will go from blond to burned in a heartbeat.
+Bake it right: The last important thing to be mindful of is baking time.
+You want these cookies to bake until they are beautifully golden, particularly on the bottom edges where the cookies meet the baking sheet.
+This will give you snap and structure once the cookies have cooled.
+Don't turn your back while they’re baking, cookies this thin will go from blond to burned in a heartbeat.
+Go for golden!

 101 Cookbooks Membership